ambuj071/fsnd_item_catalog_project/README.md

 * Account with Google or Facebook in order to add/modify databse items

 ## How to Run
-Run finalProject.py and navigate to localhost:5000 or localhost:5000/categories.
+* Run finalProject.py and navigate to localhost:5000 or localhost:5000/categories.
 A default database (category_item.db) is provided to provide an initial catalog.
 Users can perform CRUD operations to modify the database.
+* To obtain information in JSON format, visit localhost:5000/categories/JSON or localhost:5000//categories/<int:category_id>/items/JSON/ as needed

 ## Authors
 * Ambuj Agrawal